 At the end of the event, the guests were invited to try out the new camcorders.
 I had a ball of a time, having a hands on session with the 5 different camcorders – The HF 10, HF 100, FS 11, FS 10 and FS 100.

 Personally, I thought that it was rather impressive.
 All five of the models were lightweight and small.
-I can seriously stuff all the five models in my handbag and run away with it but my sense of propriety and conscience says no
+I could seriously stuff all the five models in my handbag and run away with it.

 It took me about 15 mins of fiddling to get used to the interface but after that, it was relatively easy to use.
 It uses a mini joystick rather than a touch screen which would probably make it preferable for people who do not like to smudge their screens.